-Background of the INCI List
+The INCI List

 - According to INCI, a skincare brand is required to print the ingredients on the packaging in the order of highest to lowest concentration.

-Why the “First Five” Rule Isn’t Always Right
+Why The “First Five” Rule Isn’t Always Right

 Take my Firm + Repair Overnight Serum, for instance.
-If you’ve ever used my Firm + Repair Overnight Serum, you have seen how the color is bright orange.
-This comes from the astaxanthin, which is listed as the ninth ingredient on the label.
-Only a small amount is used to give off that color, yet it delivers a powerful dose of antioxidants to the skin.
-In fact, astaxanthin gives up to 10 times stronger free radical protection than beta carotene and 500 times more than vitamin E. It does its job at clinically tested levels of just 0.035%!
+If you’ve ever used it, you’ve seen how it’s bright orange.
+This is due to astaxanthin, which is listed as the ninth ingredient on the label.
+Only a small amount is used, yet it delivers a powerful dose of antioxidants to the skin.
+In fact, astaxanthin gives up to 10 times stronger free-radical protection than beta carotene and 500 times more free-radical protection than vitamin E. It does its job at clinically tested levels of just 0.035%!